-Homeless and other Special Needs activities will be carried out according to the eligible uses of funds for CDBG, HOME, and HTF as well as through the ESG program.
+Homeless and other special needs activities will be carried out according to the eligible uses of funds for CDBG, HOME, and HTF as well as through the ESG program.
 Homelessness in Montana may be due to leaving one's home as a result of domestic violence, lack of medical assistance, lack of stable employment, or leaving a state facility such as a correctional facility or mental health facility.
-Many households experiencing homelessness are doubled up with family or friends or able to find assistance from a faith-based community for a few days.
-Non-homeless special needs populations in the state include the elderly and frail elderly, persons living with disabilities, persons leaving a correctional facility, persons with alcohol or other drug addiction, victims of domestic violence, and persons and the families of persons living with HIV.
-These populations may not be homeless, but may be at the risk of becoming homeless and therefore often require housing and service programs relevant to their specific special needs.
+Many households experiencing homelessness double up with family, friends, or others and may be able to find assistance from a faith-based community for a few days.
+Nonhomeless special needs populations in the state include the elderly and frail elderly, persons living with disabilities, persons leaving a correctional facility, persons with alcohol or other drug addiction, victims of domestic violence, and persons and the families of persons living with HIV.
+These populations may not be homeless but may be at the risk of becoming homeless and, therefore, often require housing and service programs relevant to their specific special needs.

 The State of Montana will work to encourage activities that address the housing needs of those at risk of homelessness, encourage activities that increase the level of assistance to programs serving the special needs groups including those at risk of homelessness.
 This includes supporting activities to reduce homelessness and encouraging the development and rehabilitation of non-rental facilities for the shelter and transition of temporarily homeless Montanans.
-Additionally, HOME, CDBG, HTF, and ESG will continue to support efforts by local governments and partner organizations providing HIV services, substance abuse services, disability services, aiding victims of domestic violence, and assisting the disabled.
+Additionally, HOME, CDBG, HTF, and ESG will continue to support efforts by local governments and partner organizations providing HIV services, substance abuse services, disability services, aid to victims of domestic violence, and assistance for the disabled.